-- i) All questions are compulsory. - ii) Question no. 1 to 12 are MCQ based questions of one mark each. - iii) Question no. 13 to 16 are Assertion Reasoning based questions of one mark each. - iv) Question no. 17 to 21 are very short answer-based questions of two marks each. - v) Question no. 22 to 28 are short answer-based questions of three mark each. - vi) Question no. 29 to 30 are case-based questions of four mark each. - vii) Question no. 31 to 33 are long answer-based questions of five mark each.
+- i) All questions are compulsory. - ii) Question no. 1 to 12 are MCQ based questions of one mark each. - iii) Question no. 13 to 16 are Assertion Reasoning based questions of one mark each. - iv) Question no. 17 to 21 are very short answer-based questions of two marks each. - v) Question no. 22 to 28 are short answer-based questions of three marks each. - vi) Question no. 29 to 30 are case-based questions of four marks each. - vii) Question no. 31 to 33 are long answer-based questions of five marks each.

-SECTION A

-- 1 Which amino acid does gives yellow colour in 1. ninhydrin test?

-- a) Alanine

-- b) Lysine

-- c) Proline

-- d) None of the Above

-- 2 Which of these is not a product of fermentation?

-- a) Lactic acid

-- b) Oxygen

-- c) Carbon dioxide

-- d) Ethanol

-Biot echnology 2024-25 3 Which one is the resting phase of cell cycle- 1 • a) Interphaseb) Anaphasec) Metaphase 4 d) None of the above Who proposed double helix model?
-1 5 . a) Griffith b) Watson and Crick c) Chase d) None of the above Every time in his research Mr. Ashok finds a cell organelle that has a green color pigment.
+SECTION A 1.
+Which amino acid gives yellow colour in ninhydrin test?
+1 a) Alanine b) Lysine c) Proline d) None of the Above 2.
+Which of these is not a product of fermentation?
+1 a) Lactic acid b) Oxygen c) Carbon dioxide d) Ethanol 3.
+Which one is the resting phase of cell cycle- 1 a) Interphaseb) Anaphasec) Metaphased) None of the above 4.
+Who proposed the double helix model?
+1 a) Griffith b) Watson and Crick c) Chase d) None of the above 5.
+Every time in his research Mr. Ashok finds a cell organelle that has a green color pigment.
 Name the organelle.
-1 6 a) Chloroplast b) Mitochondria c) Golgibody d) Lysososme Which of the following immunity is called the first line of defense?
-1 a) Innate Immunityb) Active immunityc) Passive immunityd) Acquired immunity 7 .
-Identify the repeating units of glycogen a) Alpha Glucose b) Beta Glucose c) c Both a and b d) None of these 1
+1 a) Chloroplastb) Mitochondriac) Golgibodyd) Lysososme 6.
+Which of the following immunity is called the first line of defense?
+1 a) Innate Immunity b) Active immunity c) Passive immunity d) Acquired immunity

+7. Identify the repeating units of glycogen 1

+a) Alpha Glucose

+b) Beta Glucose c) c Both a and b

+d) None of these

-Biotech 8 Which is the most abundant biomolecule on earth?
-2024-25
+8. Which is the most abundant biomolecule on earth?

-• a) Mineral saltsb) Proteinsc) Lipidsd) Carbohydrates

-9 The genotypic ratio of a Dihybrid cross is- 1

-• a) 1:2:1 b) 3:1 c) 2:1:1 d) 9:3:3:1

-10 .
-Which of the following disorder is an example of point mutation?
 1

+a) Mineral salts

+b) Proteins c) Lipids

+d) Carbohydrates

+9. The genotypic ratio of a Dihybrid cross is- 1

+a) 1:2:1

+b) 3:1

+c) 2:1:1 d) 9:3:3:1

+10 1

+10 Which of the following disorders is an example of point mutation?
+1

 a) Sickle cell anaemia

 b) Down's syndrome

 c) Night blindness

 d) Thalassemia

-11 Which of the following is start codon?
+11 Which of the following is the start codon?
 1

+a) AUG

+b) GUG

-٠ a) AUG b) GUG c) UAA d) UCU
+c) UAA d) UCU

 12 Who proposed the semi conservative mode of DNA replication?
 1

 a) Watson and Crick

 b) Meselson and Stahl

-c) Hershey and Chase
+, v.
+1 .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 .

-d) Beadle and Tatum

-Question No. 13 to 16 consist of two statements - Assertion (A) and Reason (R).

-Answer these questions selecting the appropriate option given below:

-- A. Both Assertion and Reason are true and the reason is the correct explanation of the assertion - B. Both Assertion and Reason are true but the reason is not the correct explanation of the assertion - C. Assertion is true but Reason is false - D. Both Assertion and Reason are false - Assertion Transcription is the mode in which DNA passes its genetic information to RNA.

-Reason-Transcription takes place in the cytoplasm of eukaryotic cell.

-Assertion: In Griffith's experiment, a mixture of heatkilled virulent bacteria R and live non-virulent bacteria S, lead to the death of mice

-Reason- Transforming principle' got transferred from heat killed R strain to S strain and made it virulent.
+d) Beadle and Tatum Question No. 13 to 16 consist of two statements - Assertion (A) and Reason (R).
+Answer these questions selecting the appropriate option given below: A. Both Assertion and Reason are true and the reason is the correct explanation of the assertion B. Both Assertion and Reason are true but the reason is not the correct explanation of the assertion C. Assertion is true but Reason is false 13.
+D. Both Assertion and Reason are false Assertion - Transcription is the mode in which DNA passes its genetic 1 10. information to RNA.
+1 Reason -Transcription takes place in the cytoplasm of a eukaryotic cell.
+14. Assertion -: In Griffith's experiment, a mixture of heat-killed virulent 1 bacteria R and live non-virulent bacteria S, lead to the death of mice Reason - Transforming principle' got transferred from heat killed R strain to S strain and made it virulent.